 Welcome to Explorer!
 To get started with the app, you'll open a map and learn how to navigate and work with it using map tools as you explore volcanoes and the risk of lava flow on the island of Hawaii.

 If you've completed the Get Started with Map Viewer Learn lesson, this will seem familiar.
 You are doing many of the same things you did in Explore a map but using Explorer instead of a browser.
 Return to that lesson to learn how to create the map.

 Install and open Explorer

 Without signing in, you can view sample maps and search for public maps on ArcGIS Online.

-If you've never opened a map in the app, you'll see the Maps browse screen, where you explore and find maps.
+If you've never opened a map in the app, you'll see the Maps list, where you explore and find maps.
 If you were already signed in and you have previously opened a map in the app, you'll see your previous map.
-If it isn't the Hawaii Island Lava Flow map you'll use here, select Maps.
+If it isn't the Hawaii Island Lava Flow map you'll use here, tap Maps.

 Find and open the map

 You'll use the Hawaii Island Lava Flow map to become familiar with Explorer.
-If you are not signed in, you'll see this map in the Try Explorer category.
-Otherwise, search for it in the Maps browse screen.
-Select the Hawaii Island Lava Flow Risk map to open it.
+If you are not signed in, you'll see this map in the Sample Maps category.
+Otherwise, search for it in the Maps list.
+Tap the Hawaii Island Lava Flow Risk map to open it.

 The map opens to show the island of Hawaii.
 Instead of beaches and greenery, you see a geologic classification of the island into lava flow hazard zones of different severity.
 The map also shows volcanoes, emergency shelters, and highways.